DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/StateManagement/description.md

 Our **DataGrid** widget manages row edits internally.
-However, if your use case requires full control over the editing process, you can disable the built-in edit state management and use the API members below to access and change the state manually.
+However, if your use case requires full control over the editing process, you can disable the built-in edit state management and use the API members below to manage the state manually.

 **Widget Options**